Pierbattista Pizzaballa: Custody of the Holy Land

 In July 1999, Pizzaballa joined the Franciscans working at the Custody of the Holy Land which was founded by Saint Francis of Assissi.
-He was first entrusted with the pastoral care of Hebrew-speaking Catholics and on May 9, 2001, appointed Superior of the Convent of Saints Simeon and Anna in Jerusalem.
+He was first entrusted with the pastoral care of Hebrew-speaking Catholics and on 9 May 2001, appointed Superior of the Convent of Saints Simeon and Anna in Jerusalem.
 In May 2004, he was elected to the position of Custos of the Holy Land, the head of the Franciscan priory known as the Custody of the Holy Land and of all Franciscans in the Middle East (Israel, Palestinian territories, Lebanon, Jordan, Syria, Iraq and parts of Egypt).
 Having been elected to a six-year term in May 2004, re-elected to a three-year term in March 2010, and reconfirmed for another three-year term in 2013, he served in this position for twelve years until 2016.

 From 2005 to 2008, while Custos, he also served as Patriarchal Vicar and in 2008 was appointed a Consultor in the Commission for Relations with Judaism of the Pontifical Council for Promoting Christian Unity.

 In June 2014, Pizzaballa organized the peace prayer in the Vatican gardens, which brought together Pope Francis, then Israeli President Shimon Peres and Palestinian leader Mahmoud Abbas.
 Pizzaballa criticized Israel's construction of a barrier between the West Bank and Jerusalem and participated in protests against it in 2015.
 He also, before becoming a bishop, criticized Palestinian leaders for blaming all problems on the Israeli occupation of Gaza and the West Bank.

-Bishop and Patriarch

 Titular Archbishop of Verbe

 On 24 June 2016, Pope Francis nominated Pizzaballa as Apostolic Administrator sede vacante of the Latin Patriarchate of Jerusalem and appointed him titular archbishop of Verbe.
 On 10 September 2016 he was consecrated by Cardinal Leonardo Sandri in the Bergamo Cathedral, with Bishop Francesco Beschi, Archbishop Fouad Twal, the then new Custos of the Holy Land Francesco Patton and Bishop Nektarios from the Greek Orthodox Church also present.
 His unusually long interim tenure reflected the internal tensions between the traditional Arab-centered Patriarchate and supporters of the expansion of its pastoral care towards Israeli society.
 The appointment of an Italian broke with tradition, as such posts are normally assigned to members of the ethnic group they predominantly serve, such as his immediate predecessors (a Palestinian and Jordanian respectively).

-In 2016, Pizzaballa joined the Order of the Holy Sepulchre and became its Pro Grand Prior, and then Grand Prior upon his appointment as Latin Patriarch.
+In 2016, Pizzaballa joined the Equestrian Order of the Holy Sepulchre of Jerusalem and became its Pro Grand Prior, and then Grand Prior upon his appointment as Latin Patriarch.
 On 31 May 2017 he was appointed a member of the Congregation for the Oriental Churches.